briandrum/codes.forchagrin.com/_chapters/chapter-105-public-contracts.md

 determines shall be effective in notifying a sufficient number of bidders as determined by the Village in its discretion.
-By way of example, and not as a limitation, the advertisement may be in a newspaper of general circulation in the Village, or publication on the Village’s website, or both.
+By way of example, and not as a limitation, the advertisement may be in a newspaper of general circulation in the Village, or publication on the Village's website, or both.

 5. _(e)_ **Exceptions to Public Bidding.** Contracts whose costs are estimated to exceed fifty thousand dollars ($50,000) and that meet the following